-- Parents' views - Information about the child's academic, social and emotional development - Where relevant, their medical history and the views of a medical professional - Whether they have previously been educated out of their normal age group - Whether they may naturally have fallen into a lower age group if it were not for being born prematurely - The Principal's views

-Wherever possible, requests for admission outside a child's normal age group will be processed as part of the main admissions round.
+- Parents' views - · Information about the child's academic, social and emotional development - · Where relevant, their medical history and the views of a medical professional - Whether they have previously been educated out of their normal age group - Whether they may naturally have fallen into a lower age group if it were not for being born prematurely - The Principal's views processed as part of the main admissions round.
 They will be considered on the basis of the admission arrangements laid out in this policy, including the oversubscription criteria listed in section 6.
 Applications will not be treated as a lower priority if parents have made a request for a child to be admitted outside the normal age group.